 We record our compensation cost for all stock awards at fair value at the grant date and amortize the cost over the service period (generally equal to the vesting period) which is included in "Compensation Expense" on our consolidated statement of operations.
 The compensation cost for stock option grants is determined using option pricing models, intended to estimate the fair value of the awards at the grant date less estimated forfeitures.
-We used the Black-Scholes option pricing model to estimate the fair value of options awards at the grant, which required input of assumptions, including judgments to estimate expected stock price volatility, expected life, and forfeiture rate.
+We used the Black-Scholes option pricing model to estimate the fair value of options awards at the time of their grant, which required input of assumptions, including judgments to estimate expected stock price volatility, expected life, and forfeiture rate.
 The fair value of performance stock awards is determined using a Monte Carlo simulation for our future stock price and the corresponding peer group.
 There is significant uncertainty in the estimation of the valuation of our performance stock awards and there is additional uncertainty around forfeitures as we cannot determine if or when forfeitures will happen.
 The valuation of units can vary significantly since units are based upon target amounts that may or may not be met.
-If target metrics are not met upon vesting, the performance stock units has no impact on estimated or previously recognized expense.
+If target metrics are not met upon vesting, the performance stock units are subject to cancellation.
+Cancellation of performance stock units has no impact on estimated or previously recognized expense.